~ Mobile Phone: 206-327-8530

 and problem-solving.
 Adept in planning and logistics, and in training adults in

 small groups or one-on-one.
-Experience in working in a fast-paced setting
+Experienced in working in a fast-paced setting

 under high pressure, handling multiple requests simultaneously, operating